The Ultimate Low Cost North West Arkansas Travel Guide

 A photograph of Tanyard Creek Falls

 Tanyard Creek Falls is a little bit of a hike.
 It is set back along the nature trail and is the spillway for Lake Windsor.
-It is also a popular spot for engagement/wedding/anniversary photographs and there was a shoot going on while we were there.
+It is also a popular spot for engagement/wedding/anniversary photographs, and there was a shoot going on while we were there.
 I hope we weren't too distracting.

 At the end of the day, we had to take them to the airport for the flight home.

-All in all, it was a perfect vacation, with our days spent exploring, and our evenings were spent watching fireflies and playing games of Slide 5 and Uno.
+All in all, it was a perfect vacation, with our days spent exploring, and our evenings spent watching fireflies and playing games of Slide 5 and Uno.

-xoxo a.d.
+xoxo a.d. elliott